freefreeno/Epidemic-Dark-Geeen-Plasma-Theme-and-color-scheme/README.md

 **Create ~/.local/share/themes if youu do not have it already.

-**Icons in screnshots are the Newaita icons here: https://github.com/cbrnix/Newaita
+**Icons in screenshots are the Newaita icons here: https://github.com/cbrnix/Newaita